alanbchristie/ansible-role-PySimple/README.md

     # The PySimple Kubernetes Ingress host domain.
     # This sets the host domain in the ingress rule.
-    # Using the default the ingress host will be 'pysimple.matildapeak.io'
+    # Using the default the ingress host will be empty
-    ingress_domain: matildapeak.io
+    ingress_host:

+    # Add a persistent volume to the deployment?
+    # If so, what storage class?
+    use_persistent_volume: no
+    volume_class: longhorn

     # To uninstall from the cluster
     # state: absent
     state: present